CellProfiler/tutorials/Translocation/Translocation.md

 -   We can figure out why the thresholding method is overly lenient by looking closer at the original image.

-    -   Right-click on the “Original image” panel in the IdentifyPrimaryObjects display window and select “Image Contrast” and then “Log normalized.”
+    -   Right-click on the “Input image, cycle #” panel in the IdentifyPrimaryObjects display window and select “Image Contrast” and then “Log normalized.”
 This log-transforms the image intensity such that the contrast between low pixel